Guardiola: Xavi doesn't have to be my heir at Barcelona

-Pep Guardiola has tipped Xavi to be a managerial success at Barcelona in his own right as he distanced himself from comparisons with his former colleague.

-Xavi was paraded at Camp Nou in front of around 10,000 supporters on Monday as he was officially presented as Ronald Koeman's permanent successor.
+Xavi was paraded at Camp Nou in front of around 10,000 supporters on Tuesday (AEDT) as he was officially presented as Ronald Koeman's permanent successor.

 He is back at the club where he spent 17 seasons during his playing career, racking up 767 appearances across that period – a tally only surpassed by Lionel Messi (778).

-The 41-year-old won LaLiga eight times and the Champions League on four occasions before ending his 24-year association with the Catalan giants in 2015.
+The 41 year-old won LaLiga eight times and the Champions League on four occasions before ending his 24-year association with the Catalan giant in 2015.

 Six years on, and with two and a half years of coaching experience under his belt at Qatari side Al Sadd, Xavi is back in Catalonia and tasked with turning the tide at struggling Barca.

-Xavi thrived under the management of former team-mate Guardiola, whom he described as the best coach in the world during his unveiling on Monday.
+Xavi thrived under the management of former team-mate Guardiola, whom he described as the best coach in the world during his unveiling.

 But Guardiola, who was among those present at Camp Nou for the presentation, does not want Xavi to be tied down by any comparisons to the club's successful past.